 What are the costs for Dual Enrollment?

-- As a dual enrollment participant, you are only required to pay tuition, no fees are required.
+- As a dual enrollment participant, you are only required to pay tuition.
+NOTE: Some fees do apply to online classes.

 - Tuition will be $100 per credit hour.
 This amount does not include your textbook(s).